collector-m/3D-Bounding-Box-Estimation/README.md

 **Accuracy results**:
+As suggested in 3DOP implementation, I split the training dataset of 7418 images into training and validation dataset, with the validation dataset containing 3769 images.
+The results obtained after testing the network on the validation set are given below.
 Car Detection 3D AP: Easy - 10.793%, Medium - 7.063%, Hard - 5.82%

 I also checked results from state of the art 3DOP method which uses stereo images.
 I downloaded their trained caffe model and generated the results for that.
 Here are the results that I obtain for their method.